lumberjackdev/website/_posts/2020-04-19-spring-boot-containers.md

 EXPOSE 8080
 ```

-Next we'll run the container that was created:
+Next we run the container that was created:

 ```bash
 $ docker run -it -p 8080:8080 com.lumberjackdev/springbooktk8s:0.0.1-snapshot
 ```

-If like me you're using a version of Java after 8, then you'll see the following error: `Exception in thread "main" java.lang.UnsupportedClassVersionError`.
+If like me you're using a version of Java after 8, then you see the following error: `Exception in thread "main" java.lang.UnsupportedClassVersionError`.
 This exception is due to the fact that the default base image of our docker container (the first line in the Dockerfile) uses java 8.
 So let's configure the gradle plugin so that our base image uses a later version of Java.
-For our purposes, we'll  use the base image of `adoptopenjdk:11-jre-hotspot`:
+For our purposes, we use the base image of `adoptopenjdk:11-jre-hotspot`:

 ```groovy
 docker {